 - Turn off the stove.

-- Pour the onion celery mixture into the large bowl with the bread along with the chicken broth mixture.
+- Pour the onion celery mixture into the large bowl with the bread along with the chicken broth and eggs mixture.

 - Add the parsley, rosemary, thyme, salt, and pepper.
 Stir together.